Skip to Main content

 • VITE_PATH_EXTENSION

-It should be .html by default, but it can also be left empty.
+This is usually .html, but it can also be left empty.

 • VITE_TITLE_SUFFIX